qvalentin/NotEnoughWood/README.md

 ### --silent

-Use the --silent / -s flag to disable debugging messages.
+Use the --silent / -s flag to disable logging of own logs to stout.

+### --debug

+When provided NEW does log additional info to stout

 ### --help